GramAddict/docs/quickstart.md

 List of devices attached
 A0B1CD2345678901	device
 ```
+This is the ID of your device, you should copy/paste it in your config file with the device paramether
+e.g: device: A0B1CD2345678901
 4. Initialize the uiautomator2 with this command: (It's also important when uiautomator2 gets updates)
 ```
 python3 -m uiautomator2 init